-- High quality nucleotides e.g. for in vitro transcription enzymatic preparation provide decent mRNA yields and quality.
+- High quality nucleotides to be used in various applications e.g. for in vitro transcription provide good mRNA yields and quality.

-- Simple kits for RNA labeling and purification enable click reactions for everyone
+- Simple kits for RNA labeling enable click reactions for everyone.

 Which kit or reagent is the right for me?

 Our nucleotides are ideal for researchers to prepare labeled oligonucleotides, applying chemo-enzymatic approaches, e.g. in vitro transcription of RNA.
 Even the modified nucleoside 5-ethynyluridine can be an option for metabolic labeling.
-In case you already have your mRNA of interest, baseclick’s transfection agent is an easy option for transient expression in cell culture.
 Our kit systems are available for easy preparation of labeled RNAs.